Who are eLink?

 eLink are the first local company to hold ISO 9001,14001 and 45001.
 Demonstrating our leading commitment to environmental stewardship and international standards

-The KIA e-Niro Electric Vehicle (EV) trial which began in June 2021 continues to go well, with impressive unpaved road performance, higher than expected range, and fantastic response from the test drives.
+The KIA e-Niro Electric Vehicle (EV) trial which began in June 2021 was a success, with generally impressive unpaved road performance, higher than expected range, and fantastic response from the test drives, over the last several years these cars have continually proven themselves as a practical alternative to a traditional diesel or petrol car.

-eLink are working on transport solutions for other sectors including off-road 4×4, commercial vehicles, and other specialist custom vehicles.
+eLink are happy to deliver transport solutions for other sectors including, commercial vehicles, offroad ATV and other specialist custom vehicles.

 We are able to supply EVs landed in the Falklands at an unrivalled value, no matter the brand or model.
 If you are interested in driving electric, get in touch.